 Employees who fail to report to work when their request for a personal day has been denied or who have exhausted their allotted personal days, shall lose their daily rate of pay for the day(s) missed (leave without pay).
 While there are instances where personal circumstances necessitate an employee's absence beyond the allotted days of sick and/or personal leave, any employee who requires leave without pay must receive advance permission (except in medical emergencies and/or as permitted by policy 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE) from their immediate supervisor.
 Failure to report to work without having received permission to be absent is grounds for discipline, up to and including termination.

-Personal leave may accumulate from one contract year to the next for a total of five (5) days.
+Personal leave does not accumulate from one contract year to the next.3